Updated: Oct 24

 5. Use your company email to take care of your personal business on company time or on breaks.

-While getting a new job is important it's also important to start that new job on the right foot.
-To make a positive first impression, create a plan to make your first day a success.
+Start your new job on the right foot.
+Create a plan to make your first day a success.